 When making the distraint order, an HMRC officer will visit your place of work without notice to discuss the amount you owe.

 At this point, they will also take an inventory of your business assets and issue the distraint notice for you to sign.
 In the meantime, you will not be allowed to remove or dispose of assets which are under distraint.

 What Should you do?

-At Jameson, Smith & Co. we offer a free initial consultation to discuss the best logical step for you to take.
+At Company Debt we offer a free initial consultation to discuss the best logical step for you to take.
 We can act on your behalf when dealing with HMRC and help you find a way to access the funds you need, or negotiate a Time to Pay arrangement.
 For more information, please get in touch today.